hotosm/TM-Extractor/Readme.md

 - Supports both command line and AWS Lambda execution.
 - Dynamically fetches project details, including mapping types and geometry, from the Tasking Manager API.
 - Configurable extraction settings using a `config.json` file.
+- Helps debugging the service and track the api requests